pnp/sp-dev-fx-aces/samples/PrimaryTextCard-WordOfTheDay/README.md

 ## Minimal Path to Awesome

 - Clone this repository
-- Sign up on [Wordnik site](https://www.wordnik.com/) and ask for an API key (otherwise you can still use the ACE with some sample data)
+- Sign up on [Wordnik site](https://www.wordnik.com/) and ask for an API key (otherwise you can still use the ACE with some sample data).
+Note it can take up to 7 business days to get the API key from Wordnik.
 - Ensure that you are at the solution folder
 - in the command-line run:
   - **npm install**